deobald/notes/Fiction.md

 as much as the americans are left unsatisfied by anything less than 300 flavours, each one injected with syrups and sugars and lard, each with the option of battering and deep-frying, or their insistence on sexualizing children in music, television, and advertising in every corner of their society, the indian approach is the opposite.

 an indian grandmother

+a corolla painted the same colour s the original blue smarties released in canada in 1986